Do your files look different between your computer, tablet, phone, or dropbox.com? Is the sync function failing to complete?

 Fix: If you do not see the tray icon, you do not have Dropbox installed on your computer.
 You should reinstall the Dropbox desktop application.

-If you've verified that Dropbox is installed on all of your devices, and that you're online, move on to step 2.
+If you've verified that Dropbox is installed on all of your devices, that it's running, and that you're online, move on to step 2.

 If you've verified that the files in question are not displaying one of the sync icons described above, move on to step 3.